 Website monitoring video captures a user’s view of webpage load speed in a split screen.
 At the top of the screen is a video recording of the website monitoring browser script moving through a web application, while simultaneously at the bottom of that same screen a waterfall chart proceeds through the webpage element-by-element, in alignment, with the website monitoring video.
 This website monitoring video can be re-run, paused, etc…to answer the question: What does my webpage speed number (ie 4.5 second full page render time in a browser) actually look like in a webpage speed video?
 More importantly, Does my webpage speed video support, or invalidate, what we think they are experiencing from a user’s perspective?

-Website monitoring of web page speed – as a webmetrics measure of time – has its value.
+Website monitoring of web page speed as a webmetrics measure of time, and the ability to monitor a website for keywords to make sure users see words on a specified web page, have their value in user interaction.
 But, by also adding a webmetrics video of the user’s view, you’re able to align the webmetrics data with your user’s experiences.

 Click here to signup for a Web Application Monitoring Free Trial.